AqwamCreates/DataPredict/docs/API/Optimizers/RootMeanSquarePropagation.md

 #### Parameters:

-* Beta: The value that controls the exponential decay rate for the moving average of squared gradients
+* Beta: The value that controls the exponential decay rate for the moving average of squared gradients.

 * Epsilon: The value to ensure that the numbers are not divided by zero.